Millennium Church: Architecture

 The interior of the church was painted by Bernard Menzer with motifs from the Secession period, but also with various scenes or images of saints.
 The windows are embellished with stained glass, made in Hungarian and German workshops, of which the four large stained glass windows in the apse stand out.
-One of them, depicting St. Louis, was donated by the architect Ludwig von Ybl, for which it even wears his noble coast of arms.
+One of them, depicting St. Louis, was donated by the architect Ludwig von Ybl, for which it even wears his noble coat of arms.
 The pulpit, located in the main nave, on the left side, was executed by Karl Wagner from Arad.
 The balcony of the choir is dominated by an imposing organ built in 1901 by master Carl Leopold Wegenstein, one of the most important organ builders in Banat.

 In front of the church is the oldest statue of John of Nepomuk in Timișoara.
 The statue was brought here from its previous location in the courtyard of the Iosefin Roman Catholic Church (since 1932) after a three-month renovation by the restorer Ion Oprescu.
 It was consecrated on 13 October 2013 by the parish priest János Kapor.
 The statue was already standing in 1722, and in 1726 John of Nepomuk was declared the patron saint of the Banat of Temeswar.